 WHAT IS MAHA?

 Maha began as a single-day music festival back in 2009.
 As a nonprofit, it’s always pushed beyond what is normally thought of for a festival — devoting an entire section to fellow nonprofits at the Maha Community Village every year is just one differentiator.
-In 2018, Maha began incorporating the well established Big Omaha conference into its lineup, providing a cohesive experience reflective of the culture and creativity percolating within the region.
+In 2018, Maha joined forces with the well-established Big Omaha conference, providing a cohesive experience reflective of the culture and creativity percolating within the region.
 To date, the events have attracted thousands of attendees from all 50 states.

 WHAT IS THE COMMUNITY VILLAGE?